IshaKhatavkar17/dsa-smart-assistant/README.md

 ## 🌟 Show Your Support

-If this extension helps you learn DSA faster:
+If this extension makes your DSA prep easier:
 - ⭐ **Star** the repository on GitHub
 - 📝 **Review** the extension on VS Code Marketplace
 - 🐦 **Share** with your developer friends